-Building iOS QR Code Scanner with SwiftUI on M1 Mac
+How to Build an iOS QR Code and Barcode Scanner with SwiftUI on Apple Silicon

-SwiftUI is a powerful UI framework for building native apps for any Apple platform.
-This article guides you through the process of creating an iOS QR code scanner using SwiftUI, Dynamsoft Camera Enhancer and Dynamsoft Barcode Reader on M1 Mac mini.
+SwiftUI is a robust UI framework designed for constructing native applications across all Apple platforms.
+This article will guide you through developing an iOS QR code scanner utilizing SwiftUI, Dynamsoft Camera Enhancer and Dynamsoft Barcode Reader on an Apple Silicon Mac (M1/M2/M3/M4).

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"